bcrumpton/bcrumpton.com/blog/post-one/index.md

 ---
-title: Welcome to my new portfolio!
+title: Hogwarts Legacy
+layout: "layout.liquid"
+tags: "blog"
 ---

 # {{ title }}

 ![Hogwarts Legacy cover](./images/hogwarts-legacy.jpg)

-### this is the new home of bcrumpton.com

-I am glad you're here.
+### I am so fucking stoked for this game

+I get to go to Hogwarts, learn and then become an Auror myself?
+Are you kidding me?